evervault/evervault-java/README.md

 You have access to two main methods.

+Warning: this SDK does not support the outbound proxy.

 ### encrypt

 **encrypt** will encrypt your data and return an object which is a String in case you passed a literal type like bool, string, int, float, char, byte.